The Meaning of the Hand with an Eye in the Middle

 The Hamsa Hand is a spiritual symbol that comes from the Islamic, Jewish, and Christian faiths, and stems from the belief in the five elements of the universe – fire, water, air, earth, and spirit.
 These five elements are believed to be the foundation of all existence.
 The Hamsa Hand is believed to symbolize the idea of protection from evil and the power of prayer, along with the blessing and guidance of the divine spirit.
 In some cultures, the Hamsa is seen as a symbol of luck and prosperity, and others see it as a talisman for health, strength, and good fortune.
 For many, the Hamsa Hand is a reminder to believe in yourself, manifest your dreams, and believe that the universe will guide you to the right path.

-The Hamsa Hand with an evil eye is a symbol of protection thought to ward off negative energy, evil spirits, and bad luck.
+The Hamsa Hand with an evil eye in the middle is a symbol of protection thought to ward off negative energy, evil spirits, and bad luck.
 According to superstition, the Hamsa Hand and evil eye collectively can bring a sense of safety and security to those who carry it.
 It is believed that the evil eye will protect the wearer from harm, and act as a shield to guard against dark and negative energies.

 The eye in the Hamsa symbolizes the protection of the divine, a power that is all-seeing and all-knowing, a power that guards and defends against the evil eye, negative energy, and any form of spiritual impurity.
 It is said to be a reminder of the blessings of God and a sign of protection, to keep us safe from any type of harm or negative energy.
 The five fingers on the Hamsa hand represent the five senses and are meant to remind the wearer to be mindful of the things they see, hear, smell, taste, or feel.
 The Hamsa is often displayed with a personal mantra or prayer to call upon the power of this protection.